xinzhan/core-services.en/help/interface/admin-getting-started/getting-started-experience-cloud.md

 ## Enable notifications {#concept_0105453AD71847B8BFCAF4A40915F157}

 Get notified (via email or in-product) about system updates, maintenance notices, posts, mentions, and assets shared.
-You can also specify the products and solutions for which you want notifications, including the upload status for customer attributes.
+You can also specify the products and solutions for which you want notifications, including the upload status for Customer Attributes.

 To navigate to Notifications, click the **[!UICONTROL Notifications]** icon  ![](assets/notifications-icon.png), then click the **[!UICONTROL Settings]** icon  ![](assets/icon_edit_board.png).